 Dried fruit adds a wonderfully sweet and chewy texture to this dish.
 Dried cranberries are our absolute favorite, but you can use raisins, golden raisins, dried apricots, figs, etc. Choose something you like an have on hand.
 Some fresh oranges might be a nice touch at the end of cooking, but I wouldn’t add them to the dish and then reheat.
 Add the oranges right before you serve it.

 We always go with a bit of olive oil and vinegar.
 The oil adds some fat to the recipe which boosts its richness and a good balsamic vinegar is used to balance the fattiness and add more depth.

-There are all kind of different things you could add to this recipe to make it super flexible: sesame oil, olive oil, bacon fat if you’re brave, or even coconut oil.
+There are all kinds of different things you could add to this recipe to make it super flexible: sesame oil, olive oil, bacon fat if you’re brave, or even coconut oil.

-For vinegars, use anything you have on hand, but we’d shy away from white distilled vinegar.
+For vinegar, use anything you have on hand, but we would shy away from white distilled vinegar.
 It just doesn’t provide any depth to the flavor profile of the dish.
 We really like balsamic.
 Malt vinegar is fun too.

 This recipe can be reheated several times without losing its luster.
 If you want to divvy up this recipe into separate containers for more individual meal preps, it reheats just as well.

 FOLLOW US ON SOCIAL MEDIA AND SHARE THIS RECIPE

 SIGN UP FOR NOTIFICATIONS AND NEVER MISS AN UPDATE

 - 1 cup chicken broth or water